creof/doctrine2-spatial/docs/Installation.rst

 Installation via composer
 -------------------------

-Add the `alexandret/spatial2-doctrine` package in your composer.json and update your dependencies.
+Add the `alexandret/spatial2-doctrine` package in your composer.json.

 .. code-block:: bash